 Parade Permit Application

-and submit the paperwork through the Managing Director's Office - Special Events Department.
-Parade Permit Applications must be submitted at least fourteen (14) business days in advance of the event date.
-Please note that applications received within the fourteen (14) day window are subject to disapproval.
+Parade Permit Applications must be submitted at least forty-five (45) days in advance of the event date.
+Please note that applications received within the forty-five (45) day window are subject to disapproval.

 How do I obtain a permit to conduct a demonstration on City Property?

-Demonstration permits are issued through the Managing Director's Office - Special Events Department.
-Applicants are to complete and submit the
+Demonstration permits are issued through the Office of Special Events.
+Applicants are asked to complete and submit the

 , along the with the application fee, at least five (5) business days in advance of the event.
 Please review the City of Philadelphia's